mcneel/developer.rhino3d.com/content/en/guides/rhinopython/python-rhinoscriptsyntax-vectors/index.md

 #  A base point
 point1 = [1,1,1]

-# A vectore with a direction of 2 units in the X direction
+# A vector with a direction of 2 units in the X direction
 vector1 = [2,0,0]

 # Setting the coordinate of point1 to to units more in the X direction.